ulrichwisser/godnssecvalid/README.md

 * [Example](https://github.com/ulrichwisser/godane/example/godane)

 ### Status
-Thia is a first working version.
+This is a first working version.

 - TODO: currently CNAME indirection is not supported
 - TODO: currently zones without glue are not supported